magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 {% collapsible To configure Fastly: %}

+Configure Fastly using the following:

+*	Your Fastly service ID and API key are available in [your Fastly account](https://docs.fastly.com/guides/account-management-and-security/finding-and-managing-your-account-info){:target="_blank"}.
-Most Fastly configuration options are in the Magento Admin.
-Some additional advanced options are in the Fastly configuration file, `fastly.vcl`.
+*	Set most other Fastly configuration options in the Magento Admin.
+*	Additional advanced options are in the Fastly configuration file, `fastly.vcl`.

 To configure Fastly in the Admin: